 Velondriake is located in one of the poorest regions of Madagascar, where less than 70% of the local Vezo population complete primary school and less than 20% complete secondary school.
 Drop out rates are high due to the difficulties that families face in paying school-related expenses.

 Velondriake's sustainable natural resource management plan depends on an educated population who can understand marine ecosystems and pursue a range of coastal livelihoods beyond fishing.

 By improving children's access to education and equipping them with the skills they need to effectively manage Velondriake in the future, the schools scholarships programme is key in underpinning the success of our integrated approach to community conservation.

 “Having a sponsor is a really great opportunity for me to push myself to achieve my goals”

 “I want to use my education to improve things here in my village”

 Thanks to your generous donations and fundraising efforts, we are supporting 200 students this academic year (2013-2014) with school fees, uniforms, stationery and textbooks.
 Additional initiatives include mentoring, tutoring and teacher training to ensure that students receive the most robust package of support and the highest quality of education possible.

 Scholars are selected on the basis of financial need and academic achievement.
 These students could not afford to go to school without your support.

 The President of the Velondriake Management Committee explains the importance of education

-Blue Ventures is focusing special attention on girls' education in Velondriake
+Focusing special attention on girls' education in Velondriake

 Families in the region typically have 6-7 children and, when faced with the financial decision of who to send to school, boys are often given priority over girls.
 This gender inequality results in fewer economic opportunities and poorer health for women.